abilandz/NAT3054/Lecture_3/make.md

   last argument: 44
   ```

-  There is no special built-in variable to retrieve directly the last argument, but as the above example illustrates, this can be achieved easily.
+  There is no special built-in variable to retrieve the last argument directly, but as the above example illustrates, this can be achieved easily.

   Alternatively, one can define the formal arguments explicitly in the function definition and retrieve them in the function body by their name: